bitlogik/uniblow/README.md

 ### ERC20

 In ETH, BSC, MATIC, FTM, CELO, MOVR, AVAX or ARB, you can choose the ERC20 wallet account type option.
-Select a known preset token, or input an ERC20 token address.
+Select a known preset token, or input an ERC20 custom token address.

 ### WalletConnect